MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

    - `*.events.data.microsoft.com`

-   If you do not want to use the wildcards for `*.events.data.microsoft.com`, you can use:
+   If you don't want to use the wildcards for `*.events.data.microsoft.com`, you can use:

    - `us-mobile.events.data.microsoft.com/OneCollector/1.0`